Government-issued health care (OHIP card)

 During flu season, you may be asked to wear a mask.

-Your chemotherapy appointment may last for most of the day.
+Your systemic therapy appointment may last for most of the day.
 The different stages of your appointment can each last several hours.

 Blood work: Getting results takes 1 to 3 hours, depending on what type of blood test needs to be done.

-Ordering chemotherapy: It takes about half an hour to check the order.
+Ordering chemotherapy: It takes about 30 minutes to check the order.

 Treatment: This lasts between 30 minutes and 8 hours.